koalamer/tideways-xhprof-free-scheduler/README.md

 ### Start the actual profiling

-The init() call will use the starting chance to determine whether to actually start profiling or not.
-This call can be repeated as many times you want, each time the current starting chance divisor is used to evaluate whether to start profiling or not.
+The init() call will use the current value of the starting chance divisor to determine whether to actually start profiling or not.

-This means, you can set a lower starting chance globally, and later try a higher starting chance for scripts you know start less often and therefore would otherwise have a low chance to be profiled.
+Once the profiling was started, subsequent calls return without doing anything.

-Once the profiling has started the call returns without doing anything.
+For example: in a single entry point scenario you can set a low starting chance globally, call init(), and later set a higher starting chance for code (module/routine/action) you know run less often, and call init() again.
+This way you can capture profile information on parts of your code that would otherwise have a low chance of being profiled, but still have a global setting, without the two interfering with eachother.

 If the tideways_xhprof extension is not loaded, the call returns false, otherwise true.